Some Books About Illinois Government

 State agencies deserve better histories than the civic-book treatment they usually get.
 One wishes there were more accounts along the lines of Milton D. Thompson’s The Illinois State Museum: Historical Sketch and Memoirs (Springfield, 1988), written by a long-time museum director.

-Joan Gittens recounts the pendulum swings between scandal and reform back to indifference and neglect that characterize the State of Illinois’s fitful attempts to do right by vulnerable children; her Poor Relations: The Children of the State of Illinois 1818–1990 (University of Illinois Press, 1994) spends much time discussing the important state institutions in Normal, Lincoln, and Jacksonville.
+Joan Gittens recounts the pendulum swings between scandal-and-reform back to indifference-and-neglect that characterize the State of Illinois’s fitful attempts to do right by vulnerable children; her Poor Relations: The Children of the State of Illinois 1818–1990 (University of Illinois Press, 1994).

 Politicians tend not to be reflective types, as was proven by The Maverick and the Machine: Governor Dan Walker Tells His Story (Southern Illinois University Press, 2015), which manages to tell only part of his story.

 A better book of this type is Personal Recollections: The Story of an Earnest Life by John M. Palmer (R. Clarke, 1901).
-A Conscientious Turncoat: The Story of John M. Palmer, 1817–1900 by George Thomas Palmer (Yale University Press and Oxford University Press, 1941) was written by his grandson; most reviewers found it much duller than its subject.
+A Conscientious Turncoat: The Story of John M. Palmer, 1817–1900 by grandson George Thomas Palmer (Yale University Press and Oxford University Press, 1941); most reviewers found it much duller than its subject.
 While not self-serving, the memoir by the long-time General Assembly leader Philip J. Rock, Nobody Calls Just to Say Hello: Reflections on Twenty-Two Years in the Illinois Senate (Southern Illinois University Press, 2017) also tells us less about the practice of legislative politics than we might hope.

 Biographers of other Illinois political people have done better by readers.
 It is often forgotten that Lincoln lost his 1858 race for the U.S. senate to Stephen A. Douglas, another adopted son of mid-Illinois.
 John Y. Simon called Stephen A. Douglas, Robert W. Johannsen’s biography of the Little Giant (New York: Oxford University Press, 1973) “magnificent.”